aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 };
 ```

 What if the function `anotherTask()` has taken more than 50 milliseconds to complete?
 Actually, the string 'what' should be printed out after the function `anotherTask()` completed.
 Why?
-That's because the function passed to the timer belongs to a macrotask, which should be executed in a next event loop.
+That's because the function passed to the timer belongs to macrotasks, which should be executed in a next event loop.
 It means that it should wait for the function `anotherTask()` in the current event loop.